 By the way, if it interests you, try researching why a building was designed for an area and find out if there’s something special and unique about it.
 This might provide inspiration for images (plus it can make the actual photography much more fun!).

 You can capture telephoto cityscapes that highlight architectural details, or you can go wide and show buildings of interest in context.

 One tip here is to look for buildings that are nestled in with others yet are the odd ones out (e.g., an old building that is surrounded by new ones).
 Scenes like that can provide your images with lots of interest!

 9. Head back during different seasons (and weather)

 People often forget how a city or town can look completely different depending on the season and the weather.

 Of course, if you only travel to a place once, you don’t get a lot of choices.
 But if you live nearby or visit the location often, then you have the opportunity to experience a wide variety of conditions – which can give rise to a wide variety of shots!

 Throughout the year, changing seasons will give you numerous opportunities to capture unique scenes.
 Autumn has breathtaking colors, so trees in the streets and parks can add interesting flashes of red and gold.
 Winter will come with people bundled up against the cold as well as empty public places.
 In summer, folks will wear lighter, happier clothing, and the streets will be filled with people.

 And think about the weather, too.
 Rain, hail, sun, snow – each will give your urban landscapes a different look.
 Photos of cities that are white from the snow can be magical.
 Rain will create reflective surfaces and make the city look bigger and shinier.
 You can’t control the weather, but you can take advantage of it!

-Cities look beautiful on their own, but your goal as a photographer should be about more than just capturing that beauty; you want to create something artistic, right?
+Cities look beautiful on their own, but your goal as a photographer should be about more than just capturing that beauty; instead, you should aim to create something artistic.